 As of the other day, I’ve been a UNIX or Linux admin for exactly 1/2 my life.
 That’s 23 years of UNIX or Linux hacking.
 Can hardly believe it myself.
 Anyway, in all those eons, I’ve made some predictions.
 As one would expect, some were spot on, some were close, but not quite, some were … well … yea, I missed.

 Sometimes my friends and co-workers made predictions.
 One of the more interesting ones was from a co-worker that, after seeing my early iPod, said it would become it’s own platform and blow up like crazy.
 He nailed that one.
 Others were laughable like “Apple will be out of business next year” or “Windows will kill everything, even Linux” But I had my many of my own and here are a few of me better predictions and how how wrong, or right, I was.

 Anyway, it’s always kind of fun to try and predict the way things are going, even if I’m not always right.

 Mid-80’s: The Commodore Amiga was going to bury all the other platforms.

 In ’85 when the Amiga first came out, I thought it was the future.
-What I failed to grasp at that time was not only that Commodore was already dead and, but the ideas behind the Amiga were the future.
+What I failed to grasp at that time was not only that Commodore was already dead.
+But the ideas behind the Amiga were the future.
 I mean come on, I was 13 year old at the time, and my reference was my Commodore 64.
 Which was hot shit until the Amiga came out.
 Still, though, the Amiga lives on.
-And has a vibrate, if small, following.
+And has a vibrant, if small, following.

 Verdict: I wish!